abondar24/SocialTournamentService/README.md

-# Small backend service on Go
+# Small service on Go

 # Intro
 It's a backend for a FAKE gaming service.